The Established Link Between Depression And Social Media

 Studies show that depression among teens and young adults has skyrocketed over the last few years, coinciding with social media's rise in popularity.
 While there is no clear evidence that social media use directly causes depression, experts have found several ways internet use can harm kids.

 For example, social media usage often involves a desire for social recognition.
 It can be highly upsetting when someone is scorned via Twitter or another platform, and being ignored can also feel alienating.
-Social media can also give users a sense of missing out.
+Social media users may also experience a sense of missing out.
 Since some of the content uploaded to the internet is curated, watching others have fun, go on vacation, or live seemingly "perfect" lives can affect a person's self-worth and self-esteem.
+This content may also contribute to challenges related to body image in some people.

 Fewer face-to-face interactions